fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 >[!Tip]
 >Regularly update the war room with the latest information and ensure all relevant team members have access.
 An up-to-date war room enhances collaboration and response efficiency.

 Setting up a war room is a critical process for managing significant incidents within FortiSOAR.
-By following the outlined steps and utilizing the FortiAI assistant’s capabilities, users can effectively establish and use war rooms to coordinate incident response and resolution.
+By following the outlined steps and utilizing the FortiAI assistant's capabilities, users can effectively establish and use war rooms to coordinate incident response and resolution.

 >[!Note]
 >Ensure that all necessary stakeholders are included in the war room to facilitate comprehensive incident management and decision-making.